AmritAmar/academic-kickstart/content/project/BFVisualInterpreter/index.md

 ---
-title: A Visual BrainFuck Interpreter
+title: A Visual BF Interpreter
 summary: An afternoon project to create an interpreter to understand an esoteric language.
 tags:
 - Personal